luis705/n26-modeling-case/README.md

 ```
 </div>

 Combining these two diagrams we can see the snowflake form.
-ALthough transaction, customer and card facts references directly the date dimension, the account and card facts references it indirectly using another dimension table.
+Although transaction and customer facts references directly the date dimension, the account and card facts references it indirectly using another dimension table.

 # References